TUDOR PLACE | OPEN Thursday – Sunday. Proof of full vaccination required. Click for tickets & info.

 CAN I TOUR THE HISTORIC HOUSE?

 Yes!
-Advanced registration suggested.
-Suggested donation $10/ticket.
-Ticket includes garden access following a tour.
-Guided tours are held on the hour.
+Guided tours of the historic house are offered on the hour.
+Ticket includes garden access following a guided tour of the historic house.
 Last tour starts at 3:00 p.m.
 Visitors for the 3:00 p.m. tour should plan to view the gardens before the tour.
+Suggested donation is $10/ticket.
+Advance registration is encouraged.
 Self-guided tours of the historic house are not available.

 HOW LONG SHOULD I EXPECT TO SPEND AT TUDOR PLACE?